Luke Joyce: Port Vale

 On 17 May 2018, Joyce signed a two-year contract with League Two side Port Vale; manager Neil Aspin said that "he is comfortable in possession and was impressive against us for Carlisle".
 He chose to join the "Valiants" despite receiving a better contract offer from a club playing below the English Football League.
 He started the 2018–19 season in a central midfield partnership with Manny Oyeleke.
-However he lost his place to Tom Conlon after Conlon returned to fitness in September, and Joyce went on to admit that "I have not quite performed as well as I would like to and had the influence on games".
+However, he lost his place to Tom Conlon after Conlon returned to fitness in September, and Joyce went on to admit that "I have not quite performed as well as I would like to and had the influence on games".
 He continued in indifferent form for the rest of Aspin's tenure and was given permission to look for a new club in January after going seven games without a first-team appearance, though started against Lincoln City on New Year's Day and remained in the first-team thereafter.
-He became a key player under new manager John Askey in February and ended the season with 35 starts and seven substitute appearances.
+He became a key player under new manager John Askey in February.
+He ended the season with 35 starts and seven substitute appearances.

 On 18 September 2019, he marked his 500th appearance in a Football League fixture as Vale lost 2–0 at league leaders Exeter City; he quipped that "that probably sums up my career really, Exeter away on a Tuesday night".
 He scored his first goal for the club on 5 October, levelling the scores in what finished as a 3–1 win over Morecambe at Vale Park.
 In February 2020, it was announced that Joyce had triggered a clause in his contract to keep him at the club until summer 2021.
 He scored one goal in 43 appearances throughout the 2019–20 season, missing just one league game due to suspension, providing the defensive cover in the holding midfield role to allow players such as Scott Burgess, Jake Taylor and Tom Conlon to get further forward.
 He was a joint winner of that season's Players' Player of the Year award, along with David Worrall.

 On 14 November 2020, Joyce was sent off for a high tackle when Vale were leading Tranmere Rovers 2–0, and the team went on to lose 4–3 in his absence.
 The team also lost the three games he missed due to suspension.
 The losing run continued following his return to the team, leading Joyce to say that "losing games hurts... but we just have to deal with".
 Joyce featured 46 times in the 2020–21 season, but was one of 15 players released by new manager Darrell Clarke in May 2021.
 Joyce said that he was disappointed not to be offered a new contract but that "I have taken great pride in playing for Port Vale".